telerik/document-processing-docs/libraries/radwordsprocessing/model/content-controls/working-with-content-controls.md

 ## Insert or Remove Content Controls

-New content controls can be inserted trough the **InsertStructuredDocumentTag** method of [RadFlowDocumentEditor]({%slug radwordsprocessing-editing-radflowdocumenteditor%}).The method has several overloads that allow to insert the content control by passing its type, properties, and position in the document.
+New content controls can be inserted through the **InsertStructuredDocumentTag** method of [RadFlowDocumentEditor]({%slug radwordsprocessing-editing-radflowdocumenteditor%}).The method has several overloads that allow you to insert the content control by passing its type, properties, and relative document elements.

 #### Example 3: Inserting a content control using content control type